frankrousseau/kyou/README.md

 Analytics are built from trackers.
 There are three kinds of trackers (only the two first ones have been implemented yet):

-* a tracker that aggregates data from your Cozy
+* trackers that aggregate data from your Cozy
-* a tracker that requires a daily recording from you
+* trackers that require a daily recording from you
-* a tracker that aggregates data from outside your Cozy
+* trackers that aggregate data from outside your Cozy

-They all track a quantity on a daily basis.
+They all track a quantity on a any kind on a daily basis.
 Kyou displays only what happens the last six months.
-Why this constraint?
+Why these constraints?
 Because analytics could become quickly complex and hard to interpret.
 By keeping these informations simple, KYou provides easy to read informations.

 ## Available trackers

-**Mood** Store your mood every day and look if there is correlation with other analytics.
+**Mood** Store your mood every day and look if there are correlations with other analytics.

 **Task** Count how many tasks were marked done every day.
 Data comes from [Cozy Todos](https://github.com/mycozycloud/cozy-todos)